-We've developed Pay As You Go worker compensation programs that reduce or eliminate premium deposits and allow New Hampshire employers to report and pay premium based on actual payroll wages.
-Reduce your audit risk.
+We've developed Pay As You Go workers' compensation programs that reduce or eliminate premium deposits and allow New Hampshire employers to report and pay premium based on actual payroll wages.
+Protect your business from audits.

 Lower Monthly Payments

-We've negotiated special terms with many of our insurance partners to offer more flexible payment options like 12 equal installments plans and monthly reporting programs to help improve cash flow for our business owners.
+We've negotiated special deals with many of our insurance partners.
+We offer more flexible payment options, like 12 equal installments plans and monthly reporting programs, to help improve cash flow for our business owners.

 Shop New Hampshire Work Comp

-In New Hampshire, as of 2018, rates on Workers' Compensation Insurance are 18 percent cheaper than the national average.
-These rates have risen 10 percent since 2016.
-Don't pay too much for your coverage.
-Now is the time to make sure you are getting the best value on your Workers Comp Policy.
+In New Hampshire, rates on workers' compensation insurance are about 9 percent higher than the national average.
+These rates have risen nearly 10 percent since 2018.
+Don't pay too much for your work comp coverage.
+Now is a great time to make sure you are getting the best price on your Workers' Comp Policy.